jujhars13/docker-node-npm-bower-gulp/README.md

 # docker-node-npm-bower-gulp
 Node.js w/ NPM, Bower and Grunt for automated builds and deployments where you want to fix the node version.
 Node V6 broke our automated builds and so we needed this repo.

-We're using this image at [Voxpopme](https://www.voxpopme.com) to ensure we have consistent builds of our angular apps.
+Using this image at [Voxpopme](https://www.voxpopme.com) to ensure we have consistent builds of our angular apps.

 Inspired by [DigitallySeamless/docker-nodejs-bower-grunt](https://github.com/DigitallySeamless/docker-nodejs-bower-grunt/)